lilka-dev/lilka_catalog/README.md

   - Icons and screenshots
 - **Responsive Design**: Works on desktop and mobile devices
 - **Dark Theme**: Modern dark UI with smooth animations
+- **Auto-Deploy**: GitHub Actions workflow for automatic builds and deployment

 ## File Structure